FPavanello/FPavanello.github.io/_pages/wp.md

 Reducing Inequality in the Access to Cooling Energy: Evidence from the Residential Electricity Market in India.
 (Work in Progress)

-The Social Drivers of Adaptation Inequality: Global Evidence from Air-conditioning. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progress)
+The Impact of Air-conditioning on Residential Electricity Demand across World Countries. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progress)

 Relative Prices and the Impact of Climate Change upon the Economy (with D. Difino, Work in Progress)